lizardsystem/flooding-lib/README.txt

 - GDAL_DATA (to the right folder)
 - PATH (Gdal\bin)

+install matplotlib

 Comment or uncomment the EXTERNAL_MOUNTED_DIR in settings.py:
 Uncommented-> this folder is used for the external files Commented-> the settings in the admin interface (like 'presentation_dir') are used.

+Settings:
+# Use the different settings in localsettings.py if you need them.